Rule-based Logic

 If the business logic recognizes the new IBAN as invalid (iban_invalid

 ), an alternative action is executed.
-The customer receives a request to provide a correct IBAN.
+The customer receives a query to provide a correct IBAN.

 -